ReubenIweh/Performance-Monitoring-/README.md

 # Performance-Monitoring-
-Performance monitoring involves tracking key system metrics to understand resource utilization, identify bottlenecks, and ensure stable and efficient operation.
-Various command-line tools and utilities are available for this purpose.
+Performance monitoring is the process of continuously observing and analyzing system resource usage to maintain optimal performance, detect issues early, and troubleshoot problems effectively.
+It helps system administrators,and developers understand how applications and services interact with system resources such as CPU, memory, disk, and network.
+This is to ensures the system runs efficiently and reliably.

 ![Install MySQL Screenshot](./image01.png)